Popeye the Sailor Man and Spinach Festival in Crystal City, Texas

 Whether or not the latter is true, this small town in Texas celebrates all things Popeye and all things spinach every year during their Spinach Festival.

-The picture to the right is the Popeye monument in Crystal City that was erected on March 26, 1937.
+The picture above is the Popeye monument in Crystal City that was erected on March 26, 1937.

 The spinach festival dates back to 1936!

 If attending this annual festival be prepared to taste all sorts of recipes using this healthy ingredient.
 One can exit this spinach festival sated with tasty food in one's stomach as well as lots of information that one might never have previously known.

 I have driven through this small town but never during the Spinach Festival which attracts tourists from distant locations for several days of fun.